 What's the difference between enterprise and simple systems?

-Enterprise systems are built for complex organizations with dozens of locations, centralized purchasing and extensive reporting.
-Simple mobile apps focus on the core: calculating food costs and making margins transparent for small restaurant businesses.
+Enterprise systems target complex organizations with dozens of locations, centralized purchasing and extensive reporting.
+Mobile apps focus on what matters most: calculating food costs and making margins transparent for small restaurant businesses.

 Enterprise system for steak food cost: